People looking to make lifestyle changes might consider the effects of working out without eating healthy.1

 Does Working Out (Exercising) Make Up For a Bad Diet?

-The burning question is does exercising outweigh a bad diet; in other words, can you eat whatever you want if you workout?
+The common belief is that exercising can outweigh a bad diet, leading some to think they can eat whatever they want if they work out.
 Since exercise does burn calories, it is logical to think that loosening the reins on food restrictions is ok, but in reality, it can be a slippery slope.

 For most people who don’t follow a diet or work out plan, if exercise is introduced, there is a strong chance that they will see immediate benefits.
 Adding movement for those who typically live a sedentary lifestyle can have some remarkable results right out of the gate.
 Notable changes for those adding in exercise are: